AvaloniaUI/Avalonia/docs/intro.md

 ## Binding

-Binding in Perspex uses Reactive Extensions' [IObservable](http://msdn.microsoft.com/library/dd990377.aspx).
+Binding in Avalonia uses Reactive Extensions' [IObservable](http://msdn.microsoft.com/library/dd990377.aspx).
 To bind an IObservable to a property, use the `Bind()` method:

 ```csharp
 control.Bind(BorderProperty, someObject.SomeObservable());
 ```

-Note that because PerspexProperty is typed, we can check that the observable is of the correct type.
+Note that because AvaloniaProperty is typed, we can check that the observable is of the correct type.

 To get the value of a property as an observable, call `GetObservable()`: